Diagnostic Assessments and Evaluations

 A diagnostic assessment is a set of evaluation procedures administered and interpreted to obtain information about the person’s development, learning, memory, academics, behavior and mental health.
 Different assessment procedures, or combination of procedures, are used, depending upon the clinical questions, presenting problems along with careful consideration of cultural differences and possible impairments in speech/language, hearing, vision and motor development.
 Also, current status of basic health care, hearing and vision need to be established.

 When indicated, we offer comprehensive diagnostic assessment and evaluation services.
 Our evaluation services are used to determine suitability for employment, personality type, intellectual disabilities, learning disabilities, autism, and cognitive impairments.
+We have a CALOCUS certified mental health professional on staff.
 We also do career inventories, functional living evaluations, and custody evaluations.

 Why participate in diagnostic evaluation and testing?

 Diagnostic evaluations are intended to provide a structured, organized, and succinct description of current behavioral and emotional functioning including cognitive abilities and emotional experience.
 A diagnostic evaluation offers insight as to the severity of a particular disturbance and of the capacity for adequate functioning.
 It is a formal and structured way of gathering objective information about a person for the purpose of making decisions and sorting out questions about the particular child, adolescent, or adult.
 In addition, a diagnostic evaluation may be used to confirm or modify the impressions formed by referring therapists or educators through less structured interactions in therapy or in the classroom.
 A comprehensive evaluation can identify needs in therapy, highlight issues that may come up in treatment, recommend particular forms of intervention, and offer guidance about potential outcomes of treatment.